dbcls/rdf-doctor/README.md

                         path to a tab delimited file listing candidate pairs of URI rewrite source and rewrite destination for the class (default: predefined file in rdf-doctor: https://github.com/dbcls/rdf-doctor/blob/main/doctor/reference/refine-class-uris.tsv)
   --prefix-list FILE    list of prefixes (default: predefined file in rdf-doctor: https://github.com/dbcls/rdf-doctor/blob/main/doctor/reference/prefixes.tsv)
   --force-format INPUT-FORMAT
                         This option should not normally be used.
 Because the input format is automatically determined by the file extension.
 Use it only when you want to force specification.
-If used, "turtle", "nt" and "xml"(=RDF/XML) can be specified.
+If used, "turtle", "turtle_iter", "nt" and "xml"(=RDF/XML) can be specified.
 ```

 ## See Also